box-builder/box/README.md

 * git clone https://github.com/erikh/box
 * To build on the host:
   * make
-* To build a docker image:
+* To build a docker image (needed for test and release builds):
-  * docker build -t box .
-  * docker run -v /var/run/docker.sock:/var/run/docker.sock -i box < dockerfile-example.rb
+  * make bootstrap
+* To run the tests:
+  * make test
+* To do a release build:
+  * make release

 Note that if you do not pass a filename over stdin, you will be prompted for input where you can type a script in.